kunukn/react-collapse/README.md

 #### `transition` : string

-You can also specify a CSS transition in line by using the `transition` prop.
+You can also specify a CSS transition inline by using the `transition` prop.

 ```js
 <Collapse transition="height 290ms cubic-bezier(.4, 0, .2, 1)">